michaeljoseph04/blog/_posts/2019-04-03-R-GIS-introduction.markdown

 ![map-3-cars](https://raw.githubusercontent.com/michaeljoseph04/blog/gh-pages/images/map-3-cars.jpeg)

-## Overview
+## 1.1 Overview

 As an urban policy analyst and planner, I have to do a lot of analysis of spatial data.
-But there are few introductions to the types of user cases which are common in this area.
+Over the last few years R has become a great way to do many of the basic tasks which would normally be done in QGIS or ArcGIS, and then link them to its powerful statistical tools.
+But as I've learned R as a GIS, I've noticed there are few introductions for the types of user cases which are common in my field.
 This brief walkthrough and the accompanying code should guide readers through some of this territory.
-Check out the [repo] which has the code for this.
 My primary aim is clarity in these introductions, and at the same time demonstrating the workflows most optimal for data analysis.

 In this introduction I'll cover mostly data wrangling and initial exploration of some spatial datasets, and how to bring them into relationship with well-established datasets which may already be around, like US Census data.
 This is a common task for which we use GIS: we have a set of events which are geolocated, and we want to look at these events in relationship to their context.
 But not only do certain packages in R--particularly [simple features](https://r-spatial.github.io/sf/) spatial data--make all that work faster and easier, they also bring handling spatial data work within the flows of familiar data analysis tasks.